-To help identify and manage these requests, you’ll need to implement a proper technology project management office (TPMO)
+To help identify and manage these requests, you’ll need to implement a proper technical program management office (TPMO)

-Teresa Eng, Senior Business Technology Analyst at BBAM, recently talked us through her experience of implementing a TPMO (technology project management office) at her organization during our recent “Best Practices for Business Applications Roadmaps” virtual community event.
+Teresa Eng, Senior Business Technology Analyst at BBAM, recently talked us through her experience of implementing a TPMO (technical program management office) at her organization during our recent “Best Practices for Business Applications Roadmaps” virtual community event.
 Although Eng wasn’t able to implement the proposal due to the current pandemic, she got to the point where her C-level was bought in and wanted next steps.